samboy/rg32hash/README.md

 ./tinyrg32 --many --hex --numbers 'ñ' | fmt -w 18 | tr -d ' '
 ```

-I understand that tinyrg32.c may still have some bloat in it; if anyone
+I understand that tinyrg32.c still has some bloat in it; which is
-can help me reduce its size without giving up any of its functionality,
-please open up a github ticket with your smaller version of tinyrg32.c
+why I have made...

 # nanorg32 RadioGatún[32] in 607 bytes

-nanorg32.c is a RadioGatún[32] implementation in 607 bytes.
+nanorg32.c is a C-language RadioGatún[32] implementation in 607 bytes,
+using lines under 75 characters long.

 # tinyapi.c Tiny rg32 library